gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Remote Team Sprint
 ```
-agentic workflow for user stories in 1 week by distributed team
+agentic natural for user stories in 1 week by distributed team
 with daily checkpoints optimized for coordination
 ```